C4E5G3/nixs-main/content/en/posts/sin.md

  which I mentioned as ‘Tabula Rasa’ in my first blog.

 *By natural law I just mean the nature of things.
 Jesus applied natural law as well as spiritual law - 'You reap what you sow'.
-I.E. things have consequences, something that is just hard-wired into the nature of the universe, along with more tangible natural laws like 'men impregnate women to make babies'.
+I.E. things have consequences, something that is just hard-wired into the nature of the universe, along with less abstract natural laws like 'men impregnate women to make babies'.
+You could also think of it this way: if someone is murdered when they are twenty, not only are they victim of a heinous crime, but all the susequent generations of family that they might have had are also in a sense victim of this one crime.